dataform-co/dataform/docs/reference/session.md

 ▸ **getContents**(`filePath`: string): *string*

-Reads the contents of an external file and returns it as a string.
+Reads the contents of an external markdown file and returns it as a string.
 The path is resolved relative to the file that calls `getContents`.

-Intended for use with `.md` files to source action descriptions externally, keeping `.sqlx` files smaller and enabling reusable, renderable descriptions across the project.

 Available only in the `/definitions` directory.